tridencorp/parasite/README.md

 # parasite
-Ethereum p2p node (based on geth).
+Ethereum p2p and sync node (based on geth).